aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 Now that you have queried for a subset of your data, it is time to analyze it using Amazon QuickSight.

-1. Go to the AWS Management Console, select Services, and then choose **QuickSight**.
+1. Go to the AWS Management Console, select Services, and then choose **QuickSight** or click this [quick link](https://console.aws.amazon.com/quicksight/).

 2. Before importing your data and creating visualizations, you need to make sure that certain permissions are in order.
 Change the **region** in the top right corner to US East (N. Virginia) as this is the only region that you can currently edit QuickSight settings in.